Your Guide to Card Benefits: Simmons Visa Card

 This insurance does not cover loss resulting from: 1) an Insured’s emotional trauma, mental or physical illness, disease, pregnancy, childbirth or miscarriage, bacterial or viral infection (except bacterial infection caused by an accident or from accidental consumption of a substance contaminated by bacteria), or bodily malfunctions; 2) suicide, attempted suicide or intentionally self inflicted injuries; 3) declared or undeclared war, but war does not include acts of terrorism.
 This insurance also does not apply to an accident occurring while an Insured is in, entering, or exiting any aircraft while acting or training as a pilot or crew member, but this exclusion does not apply to passengers who temporarily perform pilot or crew functions in a life threatening emergency.

-This insurance is effective May 1, 1998 and will cease on the date the Master Policy, Number 6404-62-85, is terminated or on the date your Visa Classic, Visa Gold, Visa Platinum or Visa World credit card account ceases to be in good standing, whichever occurs first.
+This insurance is effective on the date shown on the Master Policy and will cease on the date the Master Policy, Number 6404-62-85, is terminated or on the date your Visa credit card account ceases to be in good standing, whichever occurs first.

 Answers to specific questions can be obtained by writing the Plan Administrator.
 To make a claim please contact the Plan Administrator.

 As a handy reference guide, please read this and keep it in a safe place with your other insurance documents.
 This description of coverage is not a contract of insurance but is simply an informative statement of the principal provisions of the insurance while in effect.
 Complete provisions pertaining to this plan of insurance are contained in the master policy on file with the Policyholder: Simmons Bank.
 If this plan does not conform to your state statutes, it will be amended to comply with such laws.
 If a statement in this description of coverage and any provisions in the policy differ, the policy will govern.